openstreetmap/stateofthemap-2022/travel_grant_programme/index.md

 <h2 id="payment">Payment</h2>

 You must be able to fund the direct costs of your travel to SotM and be in possession of a valid entry visa and immunization documents (if required).
-Successful applicants will receive a conference pass and become eligible for reimbursement of expenses up to the limit of the travel grant when they check-in at the conference registration desk.
+Successful applicants will receive a conference pass and become eligible for reimbursement of expenses up to the limit of the travel grant when they check in at the conference registration desk.
 Reimbursement of expenses will be by electronic means (details to be advised).

 Only in the case of demonstrated needs and exceptional cases, the travel grant amount will be provided in advance or used to cover specific travel costs directly.